Architecture

 Page 1: ACL (allowed principals)

-Page 2+: Table data (Page Ledger, Free Segments, Records)
+Page 2+: Table data (Page Ledger, Free Segments, Index Ledger, Autoincrement Ledger, Records, B-tree nodes)

 See Memory Documentation for detailed technical information.